kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 > **NOTICE:**
 > All users in Kanidm can change their name (and their spn) at any time.
 If you change
 > `home_attr` from `uuid` you *must* have a plan on how to manage these directory renames
 > in your system.
-We recommend that you have a stable id (like the uuid) and symlinks
+We recommend that you have a stable ID (like the UUID), and symlinks
-> from the name to the uuid folder.
+> from the name to the UUID folder.
 Automatic support is provided for this via the unixd
 > tasks daemon, as documented here.

 `uid_attr_map` chooses which attribute is used for domain local users in presentation.
 Defaults